How Digital Transformation Is Beneficial to Keep the COVID-19 Pandemic in Check?

 Collison, the fastest-growing tech conference in North America, sought virtual as Collison from Home—the in-person event has been postponed to June 2021.

 Conferences as an industry are growing at a fast pace, with a trillion-dollar under their belt already.
-These events are crucial for exchanging notes and ideas, build professional rapport and meet many renowned names in various industries.
+These events are crucial for exchanging notes and ideas, building professional rapport, and meeting many renowned names in various industries.

 What’s in store?